Chapter 1 – MURDER

 “What’s going on in London?”
 Dunlop asked his cousin Jennett, who’d taken over his old job at the London desk of Bolton Sayres.

 Dunlop held back a smile.
-His cousin was an idiot, but that's exactly why he'd picked him for the job.
-Someone smarter might figure out that what they were doing was a crime, not only a violation of the law, but of the banking cartel’s governing rules.
-Such a person might report it.
-If British officials, for example, ever caught on, not even the largest bribes might keep them quiet.
-And, if they could be bribed, it would cost a fortune.
+His cousin was an idiot, but that’s exactly why he’d picked him for the job.
+Someone smarter might figure out that what they were doing, on the private side of their trading for the bank, was a crime.
+Not merely a violation of the law, which didn’t matter so much, but of the banking cartel’s governing rules.
+If British officials, for example, ever caught on, even the largest bribes might not keep them quiet.
+And, even if they could be bribed, it would cost a fortune.

 “What did the Bank of England say?”